JustCh3cco-19/errormeasurement/README.md

 - xi is the first derivative of f() of variable i
 - xj is the first derivative of f() of variable j
 - cov_mat[i,j] is the covariance between variables i and j
-- The first derivative of f() with respect to each variable is calculated using the SymPy module
+- The first derivative of f() of each variable is calculated using the SymPy module

 - The covariance between two variables is calculated as the average of the squared products of the variable values.